Hibernating Quality Improvement Projects

 Healthcare Improvement Scotland have created draft guidance on how to hibernate QI programmes.
 It outlines steps to be considered when hibernating programmes to make it easier to reinstate them later on.

-You can access the draft guidance here
+Access the draft guidance

 We are working to enable a culture of improvement.
 We will do this by supporting sustainable QI projects within the Irish health service.

 Our aim is to support people who use and deliver health services to integrate quality and safety into their daily work and health care experience.
 We will work together to achieve this through on-going engagement, co-design and partnership.

 Based on consultation with people across the health services, we are working with services on five agreed Patient Safety areas.
 These are: (click here to learn more)

 4. Deteriorating patient

 We will offer different partnership approaches and methodologies to do this work.